alexanderhernandez-USDA/zonalstatsR/README.md

 R package for performing vegetation index calculations, volume calculation, and extraction of calculated and raw data.

 ## Installation
 The package and its dependencies can be installed using the devtools package.
 You may need to install devtools if it isn't already present on your machine.
-Download the tar.gz package file for zonalstatsR, and then run the following in R or RStudio:
+Download the [latest release](https://github.com/KadenPatten-USDA/zonalstatsR/releases) tar.gz package file for zonalstatsR, and then run the following in R or RStudio:
 ```
 devtools::install_local("/path/to/zonalstatsR_0.1.0.tar.gz")
 ```